cp3402-students/cp3402-2021-site-cp3402-2021-team15/README.md

 This project aims to develop and deploy a website using WordPress for a client (townsville jazz club inc).
 The website is designed using the team own custom theme that was developed from a "starter theme". this project demonstrated modern collaborative development and deployment workflow.
-Project

 ## requirements

-To continue work on the project a text editor and access to the sites server and database are arguably the only absolute requirements.
+To continue work on the project, a text editor and access to the sites database is required.
 The team did use numerous other applications and technologies that would be recommended for a streamlined workflow.
     Github was very useful version control provider Visual Studio code was used as a code editor for php, html, Js and Css.
 It also has GitHub integration available that the team utilized.
     Xampp provided a local development environment stack and allows that team to work across different operating systems.
     GoDaddy was used for hosting of the website.

-    Trello is an online Kanban-style task board that was used for setting clear tasks that the team members work on.
-    Slack was used for team communication and work progress monitoring of other team mates. discord was used for external live team meetings

 ## usage